muzahidulislamhadi/burn-logo-subs-bot-final/README.md

 - `/cancel` - Cancel ongoing operations

 ## Requirements
 See `requirements.txt` for a complete list of dependencies.

+If downloading a YouTube video with yt-dlp fails, create a cookies.txt file by copying your browser cookies and placing it in the root directory of your project.

+Note when using a GPU: CUDA overlay is enabled, so ensure your logo is carefully resized to fit properly within the video frame.

+burn.py file is very long, consider modularizing it into separate functions or files for better readability, easier maintenance and adding more features.